compare

 A.

-Following the impacts of COVID-19, there are likely to be many changes in different industries.
-This may spark an opportunity for you to begin a career in a new field.
-If you are finding yourself with extra time that you would usually spend on commuting or weekly commitments and would like to use it constructively, view our range of courses today.
+Whether you are looking to follow a passion or upskill in a new field, a career change can be very rewarding.
+So if you are finding yourself with extra time that you would usually spend on commuting or weekly commitments and would like to use it constructively, view our range of online courses today.
 Starting or completing a course now will help put you ahead of the pack.

 A.